-All pupils received detailed subject reports once a year - Years 12, 13 and 14 in February and Years 8, 9, 10 and 11 in June.
+All pupils receive detailed subject reports once a year via the Parentapp - Years 12, 13 and 14 in February and Years 8, 9, 10 and 11 in June.
 These are based on continuous assessment which occurs in all subjects and may include classwork, homework and class tests as well as examination results.